Get a quick over-the-phone 24-Hour Mortgage Pre-Approval. Learn More.

 When buying a property in British Columbia, the buyer is required to pay Property Transfer Tax (PTT) on the transaction.
 The PTT is calculated as follows: 1% of the taxable transaction’s fair market value that does not exceed $200,000, and 2% of the fair market value that exceeds $200,000 but does not exceed $2,000,000.

-How does a rescission period work?
+How does a rescission period work in BC?

 It is important to note that if the offer is conditional with subject clauses to the buyer’s benefit and the buyer does not remove them, the 0.25% fee to the seller DOES NOT APPLY.